Bob's Ring Road Saga

 I was much safer in Iceland than I would have been at home.

-The U.S. CDC, the Center for Disease Control and Prevention, issues warnings based on a four-level system.
-The CDC Level 4, "Do Not Travel" threshold is 500 new cases per 100,000 population over a 28-day window.
+The U.S. CDC, the Center for Disease Control and Prevention, was issuing warnings at the time based on a four-level system.
+The CDC Level 4, "Do Not Travel" threshold was 500 new cases per 100,000 population over a 28-day window.
 Shortly before my trip the CDC announced that they had added Iceland to the Level 4 "Do Not Travel" list because the country had just crossed that threshold.

 Indiana, the U.S. state where I live, was between 2 and 3 times that bad at the time and soon got worse.
 By the middle of December, it was averaging over 4,400 new cases per day.
 With a population of 6.732 million, that works out to 1,830 cases per 100,000 population over a 28-day period.
-That's over 3.6 times the threshold for CDC's "Do Not Travel" warning.
+That was over 3.6 times the threshold for CDC's "Do Not Travel" warning.
+By the middle of January 2022, a week after I had returned, the 7-day running average was 13,791 new cases per day, equivalent to 5,736 cases per 100,000 population over a 28-day period, almost 11.5 times the CDC "Do Not Travel" threshold.

 Why is this?
 People in Indiana overwhelmingly vote for the political party that white supremacists vote for, the party that says that Ku Klux Klan members and neo-Nazis are "very fine people", the party that says the free press is "the enemy of the people."
 And, the party that says that the pandemic is a hoax.
 Come on.
 You know which party that is.